- Posted by

 - Specialist and general employee awareness training is critical in underpinning all aspects of a lockdown regime.
 It should be tailored to account for workplace variables, and make clear the roles and responsibilities, and convey very clearly recourses available in different situations.
 This includes expectations of those taking shelter.

-It is not the intent of this article to suggest that a good lockdown regime is simple to achieve.
-Indeed, some of the issues identified cannot truly be overcome in many organisations, leaving a degree of residual risk that should be carefully considered.
+It is not the intent of this article to suggest that a good security lockdown regime is simple to achieve.
+Indeed, some of the issues, risks and threats identified cannot truly be overcome in many organisations, leaving a degree of residual risk that should be carefully considered and managed.

 The very least that organisations can do however, is to understand what is available to them right now.
 Making sure that all employees are aware of the Government’s advice on Escape/Hide/Tell would be a very good start.
 Considering and communicating options on places to run, hide and who to tell would be just as beneficial.